RunTheAgent

 Managed Hosting vs Running on a VPS

 A VPS gives you a blank canvas.
-Managed hosting gives you a finished product.
+RunTheAgent managed hosting gives you OpenClaw as a finished product on secure infrastructure.
 For most people, the choice is straightforward.

 VPS vs Managed: The Practical Differences